khuan86/khuan86.github.io/_portfolio/01_mwave.md

 Once everything is filled in and has been validated by the system, the `Place Order Now` button will become active and the user may place their order.

 ### Design
 The purple and yellow colours from the mwave logo has been used throughout the rebrand.
 The previous design did not have much of a brand personality.
 This was because they did not make heavy use of colour.
 I kept in mind throughout the rebrand that the majority of the users of mwave are 20-40 year old males.
-I did not want to make the website look too *feminine*.
+I did not want to make the website look too feminine.
 Bearing in mind the purple and yellow colours are not what your average male would consider their favourite colours!
 With this in mind I made liberal use of the purple colour as it is darker and offered better contrast than yellow.

-I've paid extra attention to ensure the colour schemes used here is not jarring for the user.
+I've paid extra attention to ensure the colour schemes used here was not jarring for the user.
 I maintained its brand identity whilst keeping it up-to-date with current design trends.
-With healthy use of white space, text line-spacing and icons, it helped achieved a well balanced design of functionality and aesthetics.
+With a healthy use of white space, text line-spacing and icons, the redesign achieved a well balanced design of functionality, usability and aesthetics.

 ## Showcase
 **Before**